 options.autostart

-whether or not to immediately begin rendering and updating universal uniforms.
-By default, Blotter will assume this to be true
+Tells the instance of Blotter whether or not to immediately begin rendering and updating universal uniforms.
+By default, Blotter will assume this to be true.

 autoplay